SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 REQ-MEDIA-AV-SEPARATE:
 : Audio can be prioritized differently than video.
 : This requirement may be generalized to non-media packet types.
+: This is an enhanced requirement that requires e2e application layer signaling (out of scope here) to identify of frame boundaries and may not be suitable in cases which are sensitive to traffic analysis (see REQ-SIGNALING-AVOIDANCE and {{RFC9049}}).
+If the application provides frame boundaries, the client signals the enhanced application priority values in REQ-PAYLOAD-CLIENT-DECIDES (also an enhanced requirement).
 : This is a per-flow metadata requirement.

 REQ-PAYLOAD-CLIENT-DECIDES: